cr0nems/cr0nems/README.md

 - 👋 Hi, I’m @cr0nems
 - 👀 I’m interested in Tattoos, Experimental Music, DevOps, D&D and Star Wars
-- 🌱 I’m currently learning to draw and using GitHub Actions
+- 🌱 I’m currently learning to create Art and using GitHub Actions

 <!---
 cr0nems/cr0nems is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.